Imma congrualis

 Imma congrualis is a moth in the family Immidae.
-It was described by Walsingham in 1900.
+It was described by Thomas de Grey in 1900.
 It is found in New Guinea.

 The wingspan is 25–28 mm.
 The forewings are fuscous, faintly purplish-tinged and with an indistinct dark fuscous discal dot at three-fifths, in females with a narrow terminal fascia of dark fuscous suffusion, in males linear and nearly obsolete.
 The hindwings in males have a shallow submedian groove, furnished with some rather dark fuscous long hairs, in females becoming more blackish-fuscous posteriorly.